-06 Apr Book Review: ‘Worlds Apart’ by Sudy Rosengarten
+April 6, 2021 Book review: ‘Worlds Apart’ by Sudy Rosengarten

 I’m very grateful to Naomi Saidman and the Bais Yakov Project for sponsoring this book, Worlds Apart: The Birth of Bais Yaakov in America by Sudy Rosengarten.
 The book is a short memoir of sorts published by an Orthodox Jewish press, detailing the childhood of Rosengarten, who grew up in Williamsburg, Brooklyn in the 1930s and 1940s.
 This was a fascinating period when Williamsburg became a place for religious conservatism, but had not yet been changed by the influx of Hungarian Holocaust survivors.
 Rosengarten’s book focuses specifically on the birth of Bais Yaakov in America, which began in Williamsburg, Brooklyn.

-I enjoyed reading this book—not many primary resources from religious memoirists are as pleasant to read, as their message is almost always too heavy handed.
-This book was well written and thought provoking.
-Rosengarten had been in the gifted program in the public school, which was 95% Jewish but where everyone pretended to be Christian and sang Christmas carols.
-She was removed from the school and placed into the barely functional Bais Yaakov school, a dump of a building on Division Avenue where the stench of dead meat was strong, and Rosengarten recalls:
+I enjoyed reading this book—not many primary resources from religious memoirists are as pleasant to read, because their message is almost always too heavy-handed.
+This book was well written and had good little bits of details.
+Rosengarten had been raised on a path towards typical Americanization.
+She and her sister were in the gifted program in the public school, which was 95% Jewish, but everyone pretended to be Christian and sang Christmas carols.
+After some pleading from local religious missionaries, her parents took her out of her advanced program.
+This essentially brought her career ambitions to an end.
+She was placed into the barely functional Bais Yaakov elementary school, a dump of a building on Division Avenue where the stench of dead meat was strong.
+Rosengarten recalls:

 The war was over.
 European Jews liberated from Nazi concentration camps invaded Williamsburg—and Williamsburg changed overnight.
 The sights and sounds of the streets had turned European.
 The Chasidim gravitated to Williamsburg as to nowhere else, because Williamsburg, with its yeshivas, synagogues, strictly kosher food products and other religious necessities was where rebbes were settling.